jduffield65/coppafish/docs/notebook.md

 ??? note "Create just using `config_file`"

-    The *Notebook* can also be created with just the config_file through:
+    The *Notebook* can also be created with just the configuration file through:
     ``` python
     from coppafish import Notebook
     ini_file = '/Users/user/coppafish/experiment/settings.ini'